Tea Cups

 This fair cup is elegant, pure, simple and transparent.
 The cup body is smooth and crystal clear.
 The rim of the cup is designed in the shape of a peach heart, and the smooth lines make it more radiant in the light and shadow.
 The high-boron glass material is resistant to cold and heat and can withstand sudden changes in temperature.
 The unique design makes your tea ceremony more enjoyable to the eye.

-• Tiny Thin Porcelain Okra Flower Teacup with Silver TrimTiny Thin Porcelain Okra Flower Teacup with Silver Trim
+• Tiny Thin Porcelain Okra Flower Teacup with Silver TrimTiny Thin Porcelain Okra Flower Teacup with Silver Trim Out of Stock

 $19.99